iOSWhisperTest/whispertest/README.md

 This repository contains the code for the paper titled ["WhisperTest: A Voice-Control-based Library for iOS UI Automation"](https://research.utwente.nl/files/508770849/moti-whispertest-2025.pdf) (to appear at [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/)).

-Built on top of [pymobiledevice3](https://github.com/doronz88/pymobiledevice3), this library leverages Apple's Voice Control accessibility feature to interact with iOS apps naturally and reliably.
+Built on top of [pymobiledevice3](https://github.com/doronz88/pymobiledevice3), the WhisperTest library leverages Apple's Voice Control accessibility feature to interact with iOS apps.

 ## 🌟 Features

 **🗣️ Text-to-Speech + Voice Control**:
-Automates app interaction using Apple’s native Voice Control and spoken commands.
+Automates app and OS interaction using Apple's native Voice Control and spoken commands.

 **💻 Cross-platform**:
 Runs on macOS, Linux, and Windows.

 **🍏 Works on the latest iOS versions without requiring jailbreak**:
-Fully compatible with iOS 17 and above.
+Compatible with iOS 17 and above.
+Jailbreaking is not necessary.

-**📱 Testing of third-party apps**:
+**📱 Testing of third-party apps and OS features**:
 Enables automation of any iOS app without developer access or modifications.
+Also enables automating iOS system apps, menus and features.

 **🧩 Modular and extensible architecture**:
-Easily integrate new features or navigation strategies.
+Easily integrate new features or navigation strategies (i.e., how to interact with a given app).

 **🔍 Comprehensive Data Collection**:
-- 🖼️ Screenshots — Captured at each interaction step
+- 🖼️ **Screenshots:** Captured at each interaction step
-- 🎥 Screen recordings — Full session video (MP4)
+- 🎥 **Screen recordings:** Full session video (MP4)
-- 🌐 Network traffic — PCAP files for traffic and tracker analysis
+- 🌐 **Network traffic:** PCAP files for traffic and tracker analysis
-- ♿ Accessibility data — UI tree dumps and element metadata
+- ♿ **Accessibility data:** UI tree dumps and element metadata
-- 🔤 OCR output — Extracted on-screen text and icons (via OmniParser)
+- 🔤 **OCR output:** Extracted on-screen text and icons (via OmniParser)

 ## 📋 Prerequisites

 ### iOS Device Setup

+> [!WARNING]
+> For security reasons we strongly recommend using a test phone rather than your personal device with sensitive data, apps and settings.
+See the Safety and Security section of [our paper](https://research.utwente.nl/files/508770849/moti-whispertest-2025.pdf) for potential risks.

 1. **Enable Voice Control**:
    - Go to Settings → Accessibility → Voice Control